saidileep-knv/Multi-Class-Image-Classification/README.md

 Weather conditions often disrupt the proper functioning of transportation systems.
 Multi-class outdoor weather classification is a difficult task to perform due to diversity and lack of distinct weather characteristics or features.

-The aim of this project is to use transfer learning on the ResNet34 architecture and come up with an accurate classifier of still images of weather.
+The aim of this project is to use transfer learning on the ResNet34 architecture and build an accurate classifier of still images of weather.

 ## Dataset